 Students who plan to depart from the College permanently may do so by withdrawing.
-Students who would like to withdraw should contact the Office of the Dean of Students to initiate the process.
+Students who would like to withdraw should contact the office of the Vice President for Student Services and Dean of Students to initiate the process.
 Students who have withdrawn and desire to be readmitted must apply for readmission through the Registrar's Office.
-Tuition, room and board refunds will be calculated on the College’s refund schedule, found in the catalog and guidebook.
+Tuition, room and board refunds will be calculated on the College’s refund schedule, found by contacting the Business Office.

 For information regarding leaves, medical leaves, emergency absences, please click here.